scottgriv/php-web_utilities/Display Solution/README.md

 ```

 ## Changing the image size on the screen
-Go to ``Display_Solution.php`` and change the width and height in the following code to adjust the size of the slides (i.e. 100% for full screen):
+- Go to ``Display_Solution.php`` and change the width and height in the following code to adjust the size of the slides (i.e. 100% for full screen):

-Also, you can update your company logo (which indicates the start of the slide show) by replacing the logo.jpg file.
+- Feel free to add your company's logo by replacing the ``docs/logo.jpg`` file (which indicates the start of the slide show).

 ```
 <img src="docs/images/logo.jpg" width="100%" height="100%" id="rotator"/>
 ```